jackmwolf/pcsstools/README.md

-grass (Genetic Regression Approximation through Summary Statistics) is an in-development R package to describe various regression models using only genome-wide association study (GWAS) summary statistics.
+grass (Genetic Regression Approximation through Summary Statistics) is an in-development R package to describe various regression models using only pre-computed summary statistics (PCSS) from genome-wide association studies (GWASs).

 Currently, grass supports the linear modeling of complex phenotypes defined via functions of other phenotypes.
 Supported functions include: